 Sam joined Optimal Energy in 2009.
 He has worked on a variety of projects including the development of technical reference manuals, economic impact assessments, and numerous energy efficiency potential studies.
 From cost-effectiveness analysis to measure characterization to measure adoption rates, Sam is well versed in the methods of efficiency modeling and forecasting.
 He brings particular expertise to the areas of cost-effectiveness analysis, measure characterization, efficiency forecasting and forward capacity market participation for demand-side resources.
 Sam is based out of the Rhode Island office where he provides support to the state’s Energy Efficiency and Resource Management Council, as well as other clients in southern New England.
 He holds a B.S. in Mathematics from Colby College.

-Cliff over 5 years of experience with various policy and technical issues relating to energy efficiency, renewable energy, and LEED certification.
+Cliff first joined Optimal Energy in 2006.
+He has experience with various policy and technical issues relating to energy efficiency, renewable energy, and LEED certification.
 His energy experience includes potential studies, program design, cost effectiveness screenings, cash flow analysis, M&V protocol development, and implementation support.
 Recent projects at Optimal include completing reports on performance incentives and Pennsylvania’s Act 129; working on program design and PUC filings for New York, Washington D.C., and Rhode Island; analyzing the electric-sector GHG emission reductions under the NY State Climate Action Plan; and working on a potential analysis for NYPA.
 Cliff has a B.S. in Physics from Middlebury College.

 Gretchen joined Optimal in 2012.
 While in graduate school, she interned at Rocky Mountain Institute to help develop strategies for improving energy efficiency in the affordable housing sector.
 Her master’s project used quantitative data to explore household willingness to pay for improved energy efficiency in the rental housing market as well as policy solutions for barriers specific to this market.
 At Optimal, Gretchen provides research and analytical support on a range of projects including potential studies, program planning, and expert testimony.
 Gretchen received a Master of Public Policy from Duke University with a focus on energy and environmental policy and a B.A. in Sociology from the University of Virginia.